What Is NVLink And How Does It Differ From SLI?

 So, what is NVLink?

 If you want the technical definition, NVLink is a wire-based communications protocol serial multi-lane short-range communication link.
-In simple terms, it’s a method of utilizing two graphics cards as one for a substantial boost in performance.
+In simple terms, it’s a method of utilizing two graphics cards as one for a considerable boost in performance.

 Table of ContentsShow